Lindsey Graham threatens to falsify accusations of assault against Democratic Supreme Court nominees

 A visibly irritated Sen. Lindsey Graham (R-S.C.) on Thursday voiced his doubts about Dr. Christine Blasey Ford’s accusations against Supreme Court nominee Brett Kavanaugh.
-He also implied that her accusations have been falsified by Democrats to derail Kavanaugh’s nomination, and threatened future Democratic Supreme Court nominees.
+He also implied that her accusations have been falsified by Democrats to derail Kavanaugh’s nomination, and threatened future Democratic Supreme Court nominees they would be at risk for the same.

-“Let me tell you my Democratic friends,” Graham said.
-“If this is the new norm, you better watch out for your nominees.”
+“Let me tell you my Democratic friends,” Graham said, “if this is the new norm, you better watch out for your nominees.”

 During a break in Ford’s testimony, Graham spoke to a gaggle of reporters in the Senate.
-In response to a question about whether he thought some of his Republican colleagues might vote against Kavanaugh’s confirmation to the Supreme Court following her testimony, Graham said angrily that his colleagues should be highly skeptical of Ford’s accusations.
-He then warned Democrats that if Kavanaugh’s nomination fails, Republicans will create false accusations of sexual assault against their future Supreme Court nominees.
+In response to a question about whether he thought some of his Republican colleagues might vote against Kavanaugh’s confirmation to the Supreme Court following Ford’s testimony, Graham said angrily that his colleagues should be highly skeptical of Ford’s accusations.
+He then warned Democrats that if Kavanaugh’s nomination fails, Republicans will create false accusations of sexual assault against Democrats’ future Supreme Court nominees.

-“To my Republican colleagues,” he said.
-“If you can ignore everything in this record.
-Look at an allegation that’s 35 years old.
-That’s uncertain in time, place, date, and no corroboration.
-If that’s enough for you, God help us all as Republicans.
-Because this happens to us, it never happens to them.“
+“To my Republican colleagues,” he said, “if you can ignore everything in this record, look at an allegation that’s 35 years old, that’s uncertain in time, place, date, and no corroboration—if that’s enough for you, God help us all as Republicans.
+Because this happens to us.
+It never happens to them.”

 Sen. Graham warns Democrats: “If this is the new norm, you better watch out for your nominees” pic.twitter.com/p9NIryUl7Y